One for All: Universal Quantum Conic Programming Framework for Hard-Constrained Combinatorial Optimization Problems: Framework

-The two moment matrices introduced in the original QCP proposal encapsulate the correct normalization ($\mathbf{E}$) as well as the expectation value which is to be minimized ($\mathbf{H}$), but do not contain any information regarding feasibility.
-Since we do not make any modifications to the objective function or Hamiltonian, the $\mathbf{H}$-matrix stays the same.
-Furthermore, we keep the definition of the $\mathbf{E}$-matrix, but rename it to $\mathbf{F}$.
-Lastly, we have to introduce an additional matrix $\mathbf{G}$ which incorporates orthogonality to $\solspace^{\perp}$.
-We start by formalizing the process of constructing general moment matrices. \begin{lemma} For every state $\ket{\psi} \in \hil$ and every collection of unitary operators $\{U_{j}\}_{j = 1}^{\ell} \subset \lo(\hil)$, the map
+The two original QCP sample matrices encode the correct normalisation ($\mathbf{E}$) and the objective ($\mathbf{H}$), but do not contain any information regarding feasibility.
+Since we do not modify the Hamiltonian, the $\mathbf{H}$-matrix stays the same.
+Renaming $\mathbf{E}$ to $\mathbf{F}$ and introducing an additional matrix $\mathbf{G}$ which quantifies orthogonality to $\solspace^{\perp}$, gives rise to the augmented parameter optimisation.
+We start by formalising the process of constructing general sample matrices. \begin{lemma} For every state $\ket{\psi} \in \hil$ and every collection of unitary operators $\{U_{j}\}_{j = 1}^{\ell} \subset \lo(\hil)$, the map